 For a moment, all Nick could do was stare.
 He hadn’t seen her since the last time he’d come home to the rez, to celebrate his little brother’s high school graduation.
 She’d been there, as radiant as he’d ever seen her.
 They’d done a little celebrating together—one more time, for old time’s sake.
 Despite the fact that had been almost two years ago, he suddenly felt as if it had just been last night.
 He remembered her as beautiful.
 He hadn’t done her justice.
 His pulse began to pound.
 No, he’d been a fool not to realize how much he’d missed her—but now he did.
 “Tanya?
 What are you doing here?”

 The fakeness of her smile grew more forced.
 “I’m the receptionist.
 Would you like some coffee?”

 They’d dated all through high school, but their contact since then had been sporadic.
-Intense, satisfying—but only when he’d come back to the rez.
+Intense.
+Satisfying—but only when he’d come back to the rez.
 He’d always been glad to see her, and this time was no different.
-Except this time, sShe didn’t seem happy to see him.
+Except this time, she didn’t seem happy to see him.
 What—was she mad that he hadn’t called?
-This wasn’t the 1950s anymore—she could have picked up the phone just as easily.
+This wasn’t the 1950s—she could have picked up the phone just as easily.
 But not calling was a small thing, and Tanya seemed one shade short of furious.
 They’d lost contact before.
 It shouldn’t have been a big deal, but it felt huge.
-What were the odds that he’d wind up with coffee thrown into his face—or worse, his lap?
+What were the odds that he’d wind up with coffee thrown in his face—or worse, his lap?
 Not in his favor.
 “No, thanks.”
-A shot of whiskey, maybe.

 She stared at him for a few more seconds until he thought that smile was going to crack right off her face.
 “Ms. Armstrong is running late, and Councilwoman Mankiller is on a call.
 They asked me to show you around.”